 What happens when machines become smarter than humans?
 This is not a what if but a when.
 Jillian speaks with Anish Mohammed and learns many things including how rare it is to have an obese genius.
 Who would have known?
 Zero Sum Games, Zero-Knowledge Proofs and Elliptic Curves are all mentioned.

 Technological Singularity is when super- or ultra-computers become more intelligent than humans.
 It is a point in the near future that poses a huge issue: at the point of singularity or the emergence of this ultra-computer, will the newly more intelligent computer still respect humans?
-Will the intelligence be able to encompass human traits such as compassion, understanding,
+Will the intelligence be able to encompass human traits such as compassion, understanding, and empathy?

 It is easy to program for right or wrong, but hard to program for humanity.
 It’s like the age-old question: if you could go back in time to 1933 and assassinate Hitler, would you?
 Should you?
 Would another Hitler, maybe an even worse tyrant, rise in his place?
-Would the lessons
+Would the lessons learnt from enduring Hitler in the last century have some value or even global significance for the future?
+Could the world be saved because of Hitler?

 If your head is starting to hurt with my largely unformed and naïve thoughts on Singularity, then I am glad.
 Ninety minutes talking with Anish had begun pleasantly enough but as we expanded further into his brain it felt like I had taken a wrong turn and found myself in an adult playground where language and form had been utterly transformed.
 He kept on sending me links to refer back to, but I was not keeping up.